gradjitta/CarND-Behavioral-Cloning-P3/README.md

 Finally, the dataset I used was around 12791 x 6.
 Preprocessing and shuffling of these images was done within the python generator function.
 Here, I cropped the images along its height (top 60 and bottom 25 pixels), followed by resizing the image to 200 x 66
+(choice of using YUV and 200 x 66 images is from the Nvidia paper)

 The dataset training/validation split I used is 80/20.
 Inorder to get the final model that was successful, I ran the training for 5 epochs.
 The plot of training and validation errors vs epochs is shown below.